sumon0002001/rorcapstone_lifestyle/README.md

 ## How to run the test suite

-We added validations and associations tests for User, Event and Attendance models.
+I added validations and associations tests for User, Event and Attendance models.
-We added also integration tests for authentication and event creation Run these tests with those commands:
+I added also integration tests for authentication and event creation Run these tests with those commands:

 ### unit tests